Samina Khatun, Registered Counsellor (MSc, MBPsS, BACP)

 Online (50 min) sessions:

-A reduced fee will be offered to trainees, students, and people on low income.
+A reduced fee may be offered to trainees, students, and people on low income.

 Therapy can sometimes feel very daunting and overwhelming but an experienced and skilled counsellor can help to alleviate these worries and anxieties.
 Should you wish to discuss your difficulties feel free to contact me on 07894211486 to arrange an assessment or to find out more about the approaches I use, process of therapy and what to expect.
 I will endeavour to respond within 24 hours of contact.